 The Add Filters option allows you to filter the list of builds by additional criteria, including build status.

 At the most basic level, you can filter by status, choosing between Running/Pending/Delayed builds.

 You can further filter the builds by choosing the various filter types that specify the build job.

 The available filters are:

-- Type - build, launch a test environment.
+- Type: Build (user-initiated), or system (auto-initiated), see launch a test environment.

-- Committer - person that made the commit that triggered the build.
+- Committer: The user who made the commit that triggered the build.

 Notice that all filters are multiple-choice so you can select multiple values for each filter category.
-At any given point you can see all the active filters on top of the screen.
+At any given point you can see all the active filters at the top of the page the screen.

 You can easily remove active filters, by clicking on them and adding/removing values.